joshcarter/liveresource/README.md

         end
       end

-The method `remote_modify` takes the attribute(s) to modify (as symbols) and a block.
+The method `remote_attribute_modify` takes the attribute(s) to modify (as symbols) and a block.
 The block is provided the attribute name and the current value of the attribute; the ending value of the block becomes the new attribute value.

 Rather than perform locking on an attribute (which would slow down *all* reads and writes), LiveResource performs *optimistic locking* thanks to features in Redis.
-If the value of the attribute changes while the `remote_modify` block is executing, LiveResource simply replays the block with the changed value.
+If the value of the attribute changes while the `remote_attribute_modify` block is executing, LiveResource simply replays the block with the changed value.
 This preserves the performance of attribute read/write and eliminates potential deadlocks.

-As a consequence, however, the **block passed to `remote_modify` should not change external state that relies on the block only executing once.**
+As a consequence, however, the **block passed to `remote_attribute_modify` should not change external state that relies on the block only executing once.**

 ## Methods